 - 1. The County is entitled to and requires advance notice of service, unless conditions make it impossible for the employee to provide notice.
-Upon receipt of orders for active or reserve duty, the employee is required to notify his or her supervisor or department head/elected official, as well as the Human Resources Department, immediately, and he or she must submit a copy of his or her orders to his or her supervisor/department head/elected official and the Human Resources Department.
-The county may also ask the employee to furnish the county with the approximate beginning and concluding dates of the employee's training or service.
-The relevant employee must notify his or her department head/elected official who, in turn, must notify the Human Resources Department in writing of the approximate and actual dates of service. - 2.
+Within two (2) business days of receiving orders for active or reserve duty, the employee shall notify and provide copies of such orders to his or her supervisor or department head/elected official, as well as the Personnel Department.
+The employee shall further provide to his or her supervisor or department head/elected official, as well as the Personnel Department, the approximate beginning and concluding dates of the employee's training or service.
+The supervisor, department head, or elected official shall notify the Personnel Department in writing of the approximate and actual dates of service. - 2.
 An employee will suffer no loss of sick leave, vacation benefits, or longevity pay, as a result of military service.
-An employee on military leave shall not accrue sick leave or other leave benefits, however, the accrual of vacation based on years of service shall be unaffected by any period of military service, and any such period of service shall be counted in determining the employee's entitlement to vacation. - 3.
-Employees engaged in military service will retain the right to continue in the county's group health plan for up to 18 months of service.
-Employees are required to pay 102 % of the group rate, except those employees who are serving 31 days or less are required to pay only the amount they would have paid if still employed.
+An employee on military leave shall not accrue sick leave or other leave benefits; however, the accrual of vacation based on years of service shall be unaffected by any period of military service, and any such period of service shall be counted in determining the employee's entitlement to vacation. - 3.
+Employees engaged in military service will retain the right to continue in the County's group health plan for up to 18 months of service.
+Such employees are required to pay 102% of the group rate, except that employees serving 31 days or less are required to pay only the amount they would have paid if regularly employed. - 4.
+An employee who leaves his or her position as a result of being called to active military service or who voluntarily enter the Armed Forces of the United States shall be eligible for re-employment in accordance with state and federal laws in effect at the time of their release from duty.